-I wanted to create a dessert for Mother’s day which was simple to make, but it also had to have a “Wow factor” and I think these heart shaped cakes would make any Mum smile.
+I wanted to create a dessert for Mother’s day, which was simple to make, but also had to have a “Wow factor”.
+So I think these heart shaped cakes would make any Mum smile.

-The cake itself is not overly sweet and I used a fruit juice sweetened black cherry jam.
-Also, the Italian meringue butter cream brings just enough sweetness to contrast the richness of the chocolate cake.
+The cake itself is not overly sweet, as I used a fruit juice sweetened black cherry jam.
+Also, the aquafaba whipped cream brings just enough sweetness to contrast the richness of the chocolate cake.

 83g (2.9 ounces or ⅓ cup plus 1 teaspoon) gluten and dairy free butter

-84g (3.0 ounces or ½ cup minus 1 tablespoon) golden/raw caster sugar, you can also use white caster sugar
+84g (3.0 ounces or ½ cup minus 1 tablespoon) golden/raw caster sugar or superfine white sugar

 1 large egg, at room temperature

 45ml (3 tablespoons) dairy free milk of choice

 36g (1.3 ounces or ¼ cup) super fine brown rice flour or sorghum flour

 32g (1.1 ounces or ½ cup) superfine white rice flour